vedatunlu/php-fpm-image/README.md

 You can create a sh script file and add it to the entrypoint of the container if you have any command that has to run after container created.

-For example ./deploy/entrypoint.sh file to run necessary command and added it to at bottom of the Dockerfile
+For example; create ./deploy/entrypoint.sh file to run necessary command and added it to at bottom of the Dockerfile

 ```
   ENTRYPOINT [ "/entrypoint.sh" ]